forestryio/forestry.io/hugo/content/careers/developer-evangelist.md

 menu: []

 ---
 At Forestry we’re _helping people build a better web_.
-Our Developer Evangelist’s mission is to spread the word among developers about how Forestry and modern JAMstack development can help us achieve this.
+Our **Developer Evangelist’s** mission is to spread the word among developers about how Forestry and modern JAMstack development can help us achieve this.
+If you love the JAMstack, keep up with modern development practices and are involved in the web development community, this could be the perfect role for you.

 This is a **remote** role, but preference may be given to candidates located in major North American cities in order to simplify travel.